YusafOsei-Bonsu/futureproof-assessment-1/README.md

 - (DONE) Edit button using CSS and HTML so that it looks like the one in the gif (don't worry about exact colour or font size)
 - (DONE) The background image credits should be at the bottom right-hand corner of the page.
 - (DONE) Clean CSS file (ie. if there are repeated or inherited properties and values that are not needed, delete them)
-- (DONE-ish) Add a route to get all quotes - check your answer in the browser
+- (DONE) Add a route to get all quotes - check your answer in the browser
 - (DONE) Add a route to display a random quote
 - (DONE) Refactor the /quotes/:index route: Add an if/else statement to account for indices that are outside the quotes array range.
 You should get the following result: